jwgrogan/Super-Tux-Kart-AI/README.md

-# rocketleagueAI-dl-su20
+# SuperTuxKartAI - Deep Learning - Summer 2020
-Term project for Deep Learning
+Term project for Deep Learning at the University of Texas at Austin.
+Task is to train a neural network to play SuperTuxKart ice-hockey (basically Rocketleague).

 ### Tensorboard